wildfirebill/price-alert/README.md

 when running without any arguments, the script will use `config.json` for configuration and the default polling interval of 30 seconds.

 ### Other sale pages/email client
-The script was tested on Amazon, so if you try running it on a different site make sure that `xpath_selector` is set correctly in the configuration json and that the price check itself is correct.
+The script was tested on cdkeys, so if you try running it on a different site make sure that `xpath_selector` is set correctly in the configuration json and that the price check itself is correct.
 The smtp client is configured for Gmail, so be sure to change it if you're using a different one.